rabbits-heart/rclone_RD-MagiskModule/README.md

   </h3>
 </div>

+### About
+- This is a trial magisk module to work with @itsToggle's Rclone fork for Real-Debrid.
+Just experimenting at the moment.

 ### Features
 - Support for arm, arm64, & x86 (64bit too)
 - Huge list of [supported cloud storage providers](https://rclone.org/#providers)